jainmansi/AnalyzingAirbnbData-Python/README.md

 To determine the change in price, I used circles of different sizes with varying colors.
 Below is the colorbar describing what each of those colors represent.

 ![Airbnb_vs_hotels_3](results/Analysis2_3.png)

+To provide a better reprentation of this comparision, I plotted all the locations on live google map.
+Below is the video for it.

 ![Airbnb_vs_hotels_4](https://cloud.githubusercontent.com/assets/6801030/21081413/1d9bd1c0-bf94-11e6-86b5-c70ef79a63ce.gif)